On invariable generation of alternating groups by elements of prime and prime power order: Discussion

 \subsection{Number theoretic ingredients}

 The strategy discussed in Section~\ref{subsec:StrategyGeneraton} suggests that an important ingredient for answering Question~\ref{que:MainQues} will be the existence of integers with large prime factors on short intervals.
 This problem has been studied a certain amount in the number theory literature.
 Most of the papers on this problem focus on intervals of length close to that of $[x-\sqrt{x},x]$.
-The strongest result of likely use for our purpose is due to Jia and Liu, who show in \cite{Jia/Liu:2000} that for sufficiently large $x$, we may find a number with a prime factor greater than $x^{25/26-\epsilon}$ on such an interval.
+For sufficiently large $x$, a result of Harman \cite[Theorem 6.1]{Harman:2007} shows we may find a number with a prime factor greater than $x^{37/50}$, while one of Jia and Liu \cite{Jia/Liu:2000} yields a number with a prime factor greater than $x^{25/26-\epsilon}$ on a slightly longer interval.

-However, intervals of length $\sqrt{x}$ are longer than we generally require.
+However, intervals of length $\sqrt{x}$ are already longer than we generally require.
 The set of integers that are $\log^{1+\epsilon}x$-smooth already have asymptotic density $0$, as shown by Rankin in \cite{Rankin:1938}.
 Meanwhile, a prime factor of order $x^{1/2+\epsilon}$ will suffice for use in Theorem~\ref{thm:LiebeckSaxlPrim}, and $x^{25/26}$ is perhaps overkill.

 Recent results of Teräväinen \cite{Teravainen:2016} (improving on earlier work by several authors) show that almost all intervals of the form $[x,x+\log^{3.51}x]$ contain a number that is the product of exactly two primes.
-This was further improved by a preprint of Matomäki \cite{Matomaki:2021UNP} to (slightly better than) an interval length of $\log^{1+\epsilon}x$.
-This certainly at least suggests we can (with asymptotic density 1) find an integer having a factor at least about $\sqrt{n}$ on the interval $[n-\log^{1+\epsilon}n,n]$.

-Given the recent progress in the number theory literature on related problems, we believe it to be likely that strong results on prime factors of order $x^{1/2+\epsilon}$ on very short intervals are within reach for experts in the field.
+Indeed, the more technical result \cite[Theorem 5]{Teravainen:2016} shows that one of these primes must be at least $x/\log^{3}x$.
+Slightly smaller primes (though still larger than $\sqrt{2x}$) on somewhat shorter intervals may be produced from Theorem 4 in the same paper.
+More recent related work of Matomäki \cite{Matomaki:2022} shows that almost all intervals of length $\log^{1+\epsilon}x$ have either a prime or a product of two primes.